40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 1. Connection from client to the public IP of server.
 Azure routes the traffic using UDR to the internal Load Balancer. - s: 172.16.137.4 - d: a.b.c.d
 2. Azure Internal Load Balancer probes and send the packet to the active FGT. - s: 172.16.137.4 - d: a.b.c.d
-3. FGT inspects the packet and when allowed sends the packet translated to it's external port private IP to the Azure External Load Balancer. - s: 172.16.136.5 - d: a.b.c.d
+3. FGT inspects the packet and when allowed sends the packet translated to its external port private IP to the Azure External Load Balancer. - s: 172.16.136.5 - d: a.b.c.d
 4. The Azure External Load Balancer picks one of the available public IP address attached and translates the source IP - s: w.x.y.z - d: a.b.c.d
-5. The server responds to the request - s: a.b.c.d d: w.x.y.z
+5. The server responds to the request - s: a.b.c.d - d: w.x.y.z
 6. The Azure External Load Balancer sends the returns packet to the active FortiGate - s: a.b.c.d - d: 172.16.136.5
 7. The active FGT accepts the return packet after inspection.
 It translates and routes the packet to the client - s: a.b.c.d - d: 172.16.137.4